Jangwoojin2/nlp_project/README.md

 # nlp_project
-It will be uploaded about NLP project.
+It will be uploaded about MachingLearning Project, especailly NLP project.